-hey work with three categories of organic soybeans: premium (large beans, specific varieties, very clean, bagged for export), smaller organic soybeans (domestic food uses), and clean-out (for organic livestock feed).
+Beardstown is 75 miles from southeast Iowa, so even though farmers contracting with Clarkson are required to deliver, the trucking may not be prohibitive.
+Company rep Roger Hendricker deals with a variety of organic and conventional grains including a little buckwheat, popcorn and dry beans, but the bulk of the business is corn and soybeans.
+They work with three categories of organic sovbeans: premium (large beans, specific varieties, very clean, bagged for export), smaller organic soybeans (domestic food uses), and clean-out (for organic livestock feed).
 The company contracts at flat prices for organic soybeans.
 Premium quality Vinton 81 soybean are contracting at \$16-\$18 per bushel this winter.
 They are paying \$9.50 for organic clean-out beans.
 Non-organic tofu beans are being contracted for \$0.80-\$2 above futures price, depending on the variety.
 Clarkson is contracting for yellow organic corn at \$4.50 per bushel.

-Fairview Farms

-Corwith, IA 515-583-2198
+Fairview Farms Corwith, IA 515-583-2198

-This company is buying specifically HP204 tofu oybeans, with other varieties paying less.
+This company is buying specifically HP204 tofu soybeans, with other varieties paying less.
 Their production protocols call for no insecticides and for no herbicides after a certain time (around last cultivation).
 They are contracting at \$3 over Chicago Board of Trade for clean beans delivered to Ames or Kanawha.

-North Country Seeds

-Ormsby, MN 800-992-0034
+North Country Seeds Ormsby, MN 800-992-0034